Electronic Noses

 • Quantitative and qualitative determination of the potential impact of different sources.

-Training is afundamental phase of the use of electronic noses because it allows to instructthe instrument to recognize the smells that are searched during the monitoringphase.
-The electronic nose does not make a chemical analysis of the gaseousmixture under examination, but rather provides its olfactory impression andthen compares it to the database of reference data stored during the trainingphase.
+Training is an essentian step in the use of electronic noses because it allows teaching the instrument on how to recognize smells that are looked for during monitoring.
+The electronic nose does not perform a chemical analysis of the gaseous mixture under examination, but rather provides its olfactory impression and then compares it to the reference data that have been stored in the database during the training phase.

-In fact, like thehuman nose, electronic noses recognize an odor only if they have experienced itin the past.
+In fact, just as human noses, electronic noses recognize an odor only after having experienced it in the past.

-LOD uses electronic noses both on the counter and forexternal use.
+LOD uses electronic noses both in the laboratory and outside.
 Their use can be useful:

-• To institutions or committees ofcitizens who wish to monitor the olfactory impact with a receptor.
+• to institutions or committees ofcitizens who wish to monitor olfactory impact on a receptor.

-Electronic noses are particularly useful when there are more sources of smell on the territory and you want to understand which source produces the greatest impact at a receptor.
+Electronic noses are particularly useful when there are more sources of nuisance on the territory, in order to understand which source produces the greatest impact at a receptor.

-Lod participates in the UNI Working Group for the drafting of the electronic noses norm (IOMS - Instrumental Odour Monitoring System).
+Lod isa a member of the UNI Working Group involved in the drafting of the electronic noses norm (IOMS - Instrumental Odor Monitoring System).

 LOD: Laboratorio Olfattometria Dinamica